Basic Economy traps by airline

 - United: Basic Economy advance seat assignment starts at From 15 USD.

-- Southwest: current Basic Fare seat treatment is operational rather than a classic fee line: a standard seat assignment at check-in for later departures, with paid seat upgrades published separately.
+- Southwest: current Basic Fare seat treatment is handled through the fare rules rather than a simple fee line: a standard seat assignment at check-in for later departures, with paid seat upgrades published separately.

 - American / Delta / JetBlue: the better comparison is often not the lowest seat fee.
-It is whether the fare family is already forcing a seat decision that the next fare would have simplified.
+It is whether the cheapest fare is forcing you to pay for seat control that the next fare would have made easier.

 Change and cancellation